 Phase III: Advanced Support

 Whether you are a leaser, property manager, or a property owner, you will need ongoing support to maintain all of the requirements to remain compliant.
 If you are in a lab space with highly hazardous operations, radioactive materials, or have the need for a laser safety program, consistent monitoring, training, and documenting is required.
 This can mean a lockout/tagout program, employee exposure monitoring, and CDC compliance checkups.

 The most common wet lab space program can be characterized as either a “Centralized” or “Decentralized” EHS program.
 Centralized meaning low risk, and a “white glove” service, while decentralized allows for more freedom and more responsibility.
 Each approach has its pros and cons, it is important to create a program that works best for your unique lab space and company.

 Triumvirate’s simple solution for building an EHS program is EHSOneTM.
 EHSOneTM is a unique delivery model that provides professional services staffing to manage your EHS program.
 Under this one program, Triumvirate offers integrated waste management, individualized billing, and regular onsite support, audits, and feedback to promote continual growth.
-Contact us to earn more about how our EHSOneTM program and how we can assist you with any and all of your EHS needs, including moving into a wet lab space.
+Contact us to learn more about EHSOneTM and how we can assist you with any and all of your EHS needs, including moving into a wet lab space.